Evaluating General-Purpose AI with Psychometrics: Leveraging Psychometrics for AI Evaluation

-In some cases, we may want to develop tests that are applicable to both humans and AI systems for comparison.
-When conducting such an assessment, it is important to ascertain the appropriateness and fairness of the items for both humans and AI systems.
-One potential approach to address this challenge is the application of Differential Item Functioning (DIF)~\cite{osterlind2009differential} from psychometrics.
-DIF identifies instances where an item is biased against certain groups, after controlling for their level of constructs~\cite{osterlind2009differential}.
-DIF may offer a method for comparing item performance between humans and AI systems, as well as among diverse AI systems.
-However, the practical application of DIF in this context remains challenging, and interpreting its results can be complex.
-For instance, if an item displays DIF between humans and AI systems, does it imply that it is probing an aspect of the construct that the AI system lacks?
-Alternatively, could the AI system be interpreting the item in a manner different from humans?
+\textbf{AI vs. humans: A comparative exploration}.
+In some cases, there is a need for tests that are applicable to both humans and AI systems, for instance, to benchmark AI systems with humans.
+To ensure a fair comparison, it is important to ascertain the appropriateness of the items.
+To address this challenge, we could learn from the technique of Differential Item Functioning (DIF)~\cite{osterlind2009differential} in psychometrics, which identifies instances where an item is biased against certain groups, after controlling for the level of the latent construct~\cite{osterlind2009differential}.
+DIF offers a method using which we could examine if a test item works equally well in humans and AI systems, as well as among different AI systems.